Partial differential equations with quadratic nonlinearities viewed as matrix-valued optimal ballistic transport problems: Introduction

 \subsection{Plan of the paper}

 Section \ref{s:opt} clarifies the link of the proposed approach with the theory of optimal transport.
-In Section \ref{seca}, we describe our basic setting in detail, discuss the dual problem and prove the absence of the duality gap for the strong solutions on a small time interval.
+In Section \ref{seca}, we describe our basic setting in detail, discuss the dual problem and prove the absence of duality gap on small time intervals in the case where there exists a strong solution.
 In Section \ref{s:exi}, we prove the existence theorems and, in the formally conservative case, define the generalized solutions to the abstract Euler equation.
 The relevance of this definition is supported by Section \ref{s:uniq}, where we establish a sharp upper bound on the optimal value of the dual problem, and explore the weak-strong uniqueness issue.
+At the end of Section \ref{s:uniq} we discuss the applicability of our theory to the case when an extra linear term is present in \eqref{e:aeuler}.
 Section \ref{Sec3} examines the above-mentioned PDE examples.